pcoulso1/DevOps-Course-Starter/README.md

 When running `setup.sh`, the `.env.template` file will be copied to `.env` if the latter does not exist.

+## Loggly Setup
+To send logs to loggly (https://www.loggly.com/) setup an account and create a "Customer Tokens".
+Then add the following enviroment variable;
+* LOGGLY_TOKEN - Customer token from Loggly
+To change the loggin level set the LOG_LEVEL enviroment variable;
+* LOG_LEVEL - Can be ERROR, WARNING, INFO or DEBUG

 ## OAuth Setup

 This application uses OAuth for user authentication.
 The following GitHub documentation link shoes you how to register your application on GitHub for OAuth.